oracle-livelabs/pts/ai-vector-search-fundamentals/6-apex_demo/apex_demo.md

 ![browser setup](images/browser_setup.png " ")

-After signing in you should see a browser window like the following:
+After signing in with the Username and User Password from the Terraform Values section shown in your version of the page above you should see a browser window like the following:

  ![apex screen](images/apex_initial_screen.png " ")